specialized806/microsoft-365-docs/microsoft-365/syntex/image-tagging-overview.md

 - If the image already has custom metadata applied, that information is extracted and displayed in the **Image** Tags column.

-- Existing images are not processed when the image tagger is enabled.
+- Existing images aren't processed when the image tagger is enabled.
 Only newly uploaded images are processed for automatic image tagging.

 - Send us feedback on the image tagging quality.
 We closely monitor feedback and take appropriate action based on it.